 Not once during my visit did I encounter anyone who did not speak good or basic English.
-Yes, I must caveat this by adding that my fortnight within Japan centered around Tokyo, Kyoto and Osaka, which are the most popular tourist destinations within the country.
-However, for the majority of first time visitors, the itineraries will be similar for a 2-week stay.
+Yes, I must caveat this by adding that my fortnight within Japan centered around Tokyo, Kyoto, and Osaka, which are the most popular tourist destinations within the country.
+However, for the majority of first-time visitors, the itineraries will be similar for a 2-week stay.

-The truth is that there is an insatiable appetite amongst the Japanese to learn and speak English – in part due to globalisation and in part as a result of the influx of Western media and culture into Japan during this Century.
+The truth is that there is an insatiable appetite amongst the Japanese to learn and speak English – in part due to globalization and in part as a result of the influx of Western media and culture into Japan during this Century.
 This desire was most evident when we met with 2 Japanese ladies, aged in their 50s, who were filled with excitement to give us a voluntary tour around Shinjuku.
-The tour would provide them with the opportunity to practice their conversational English with Gaijin (Japanese word for “foreigner”).
+The tour would provide them with the opportunity to practice their conversational English with Gaijin (a Japanese word for “foreigner”).
 The ladies told us that they had been on a 2-month long waiting list to take the tour, such is the willingness of Japanese people to improve their English skills.

 Myth #2 – You won’t understand the signs/You’ll get lost

 Fear not.
-On all public transport, whether it is the bullet train, city metro or local bus, for every Japanese sign, a reciprocal English sign accompanies it.
+On all public transport, whether it is the bullet train, city metro, or local bus, for every Japanese sign, a reciprocal English sign accompanies it.
 For every announcement in Japanese, an English announcement follows.
 For every Japanese menu that is placed on a restaurant table, there’s an English equivalent available (on request), often translated with humorous consequences.

 Initially, you may feel daunted on approach to some smaller Japanese ramen shops or conveyor-belt sushi joints that do not display any English signage on the outside.
 Often you are greeted by a ‘noren’ (traditional fabric curtain or veil which conceals the entrance) illustrated only with Japanese characters.
 Do not let this initial sight intimidate you.
-Once beyond the noren, you will be greeted as warmly as the locals are and occasionally the entire restaurant staff will unify in chant to announce your arrival.
-Eateries such as these can be the most rewarding in terms of value and authenticity, with delicious, hearty and homemade recipes served up at half the price of a more western-centric venue.
+Once beyond the noren, you will be greeted as warmly as the locals are and occasionally the entire restaurant staff will unify in a chant to announce your arrival.
+Eateries such as these can be the most rewarding in terms of value and authenticity, with delicious, hearty, and homemade recipes served up at half the price of a more western-centric venue.

 Currently housing 38 million people, Tokyo is the world’s most populous city – by some margin – and there is no shying away from this.
-However, this is not news, and has been the case for many decades, decades in which Japan’s capital has had the opportunity to adapt to cope with the increasing numbers and build the appropriate infrastructure.
+However, this is not news and has been the case for many decades, decades in which Japan’s capital has had the opportunity to adapt to cope with the increasing numbers and build the appropriate infrastructure.
 Stations are vast and pedestrian crossings can be wider than some American highways.
 By enforced design, Tokyo flows.

 Myth #4 – It’s too expensive